Child Care Council 2021 Public Policy Agenda

 - PreK is available throughout NYS and in a range of settings that accommodate working parents’ schedules

-- Steadily increasing Investments in child care subsidy, Head Start/Early Head Start and PreK Development Grants
+- Increased investments are made in child care subsidy, Head Start/Early Head Start and PreK

 More private investment of funds and talent from individuals, businesses and foundations so that...

-- The Council awards at least 30 child care scholarships annually to working parents
+- The Council will continue to award child care scholarships annually to working parents

-- Innovative business models expand child care options for parents, lower child care costs and increase program quality
+- Innovative business models are developed to expand child care options for parents, lower child care costs and increase program quality

 More coordinated planning and integration of programs, funding streams and regulations so that...